sawubona-repo/KETE-HS20-WORK/LB0-Kickoff/HOWTO_Setup_CodeSandbox_Account.md

 </br>
 - **Step 2: Create a Sandbox**

 In the second step, you need to create a '**Sandbox**'.
+Check HOWTO [create a Sandbox from given templates](https://codesandbox.io/docs/templates#using-templates).
-Use *p5.js template* for a Javascript coding example
+> Use *p5.js template* for a Javascript coding example
 </br>
 - **Step 3: Test and execute a Javascript example code**